andyly25/FullStack/t3_serverside_with_JS/README.md

     - need to know how to do things like provision new Heroku instances, set up continuous integrations, set up maintain DB, and version control.
 - Explaining what Node and Express are.
   - **[Node.js](https://nodejs.org/en/)** allows to write JS code that executes on server
-    - **Glitch** is cloud based Node environment use to practice server side programming conceps in node
+    - **Glitch** is cloud based Node environment use to practice server side programming concepts in node
       - simple [Counter App](https://glitch.com/edit/#!/express-counter-app-example)
         - index loads counter value as 0
         - link jquery and app code at public/client.js